secreek/ideahub/docs/spec.md

 #### Forking ☢☢☢

-One of the most import feature in Ideahub is Forking.
+One of the most import feature in Ideahub is `Forking`.
 Forking means:

 > "I like the idea but I would go along another direction."

-Almost everything form the original idea can be "inherited" optionally.
+Almost everything form the original idea can be "inherited" or "overrode" optionally.

 #### Voting ☢